 - Using your hand or a trowel, flatten sections of the raised soil edges of the feeding tunnel.

 - Mark these sections with something bright (perhaps some old ribbon that you can tie to a stick to make a little flag), so it will be easy to relocate them later.

-- If the ridges of soil are pushed back up, you'll know that the mole regards this tunnel as an active tunnel.
+- Check back within 12 to 24 hours, to inspect the ridges you've flattened.
+If the ridges of soil are pushed back up, you'll know that the mole regards this tunnel as an active tunnel.

 - Cut out the turf over the active tunnel, and remove the soil right down to where the moles have beaten their path.
 This is where you'll place your trap.
 Moles don't see well, so they'll stumble right into the trap.
-While their vision is poor, however, moles are sensitive to the touch.
+While their vision is poor, however, moles are sensitive to touch.
 This means you can't leave any loose soil in the path leading up to the trap, or the moles will detect it and back off.

 Natural Ways to Control Moles